-The NLRHA seeks to reduce public housing vacancy by maintaining a minimum 97% lease-up for public housing and 99% lease-up for the Housing Choice Voucher Program (HCVP).
-At the time of the submission, of the 1392 vouchers allocated that have been allocated, 1272 are under contract.
-Of the 200 VASH vouchers, 176 are under contract.
+The NLRHA seeks to reduce public housing vacancy by maintaining a minimum 97% lease-up for public housing and 99% lease-up for the HCVP.
+At the time of this submission, of 1392 vouchers allocated, 1272 are under contract.
+Of 200 VASH vouchers, 176 are under contract.